-Meantime, in Detroit, Henry Ford ran through most of the alphabet before finding success in 1908 with the Model-T, assembled in a small inefficient plant.
-In 1913, Ford moved production of his "car for the masses" to a huge new plant with a moving assembly line, changing everything.
+Meantime, in Detroit, Henry Ford ran through most of the alphabet before finding success in 1908 with the Model-T. In 1913, Ford moved production of his "car for the masses" to a huge new plant with a moving assembly line, changing everything.
 Efficiencies let Ford cut the price by 70% over 17-years, from $850 to $260, creating incredible demand.

 Throughout this period and beyond, trains dominated travel with frequent passenger service.
 There was no road system, just dirt or mud paths radiating from cities or railroad depots.
 They were only used by locals who knew where they were, so they were generally unmarked.
 Most early autoists merely aspired to make short trips in their shiny new automobile, but a few were determined to travel long distances...or even cross the country!

 The Lincoln Highway was among the first, and easily the most important, of 250+ "named" early "automobile trails" or roads.
 It linked major cities, from New York NY through Philadelphia and Pittsburgh PA in the east, to near Chicago IL and Omaha NE in the Midwest, then Denver CO, Salt Lake City UT, Reno NV and San Francisco CA in the west.
-Now traveling between, say, Pittsburgh and Chicago was at least possible in a Model-T (or something fancier) instead of a train...when it wasn't raining or snowing.
+Now traveling between, say, Pittsburgh and Chicago was at least possible by car...when it wasn't raining or snowing.

 The LHA was a prime catalyst in changing public attitudes about roads and their financing, building on the "Good Roads Movement" begun by bicyclists in the 1880s.
 Local groups helped by naming, improving and promoting branch roads that connected to the Lincoln Highway.
 Other support came from AAA and its state organizations which lobbied for road improvements generally.

-East of the Mississippi River, greater population densities and a longer period of settlement meant generally better road conditions.
+East of the Mississippi River, greater population densities and a longer period of settlement meant better road conditions overall.
 Some governments and private groups had begun to link neighboring towns with serviceable automobile paths even before the Lincoln Highway.
 Most early Lincoln Highway trips were relatively short and in states like OH and PA.

 But west of the Mississippi River, travel was frequently an adventure.
 Even driving in the rain across the gentle farm landscape of IA was impossible because the state became a giant mud bog.

 The arid west posed other problems.
 When the Lincoln Highway was established, NV had only 82,000 people and didn't even set up a road department until 1917.
 Motorists going through remote western UT used part of the old Pony Express trail from a half-century earlier when the area had more people.
 Cell phones and OnStar didn't exist yet, so here's how they got help:

 The Lincoln Highway included this narrow and dangerous mountain stretch near Carson City NV which was never paved.
 Many desert and mountain areas were similar--others were worse.
 They imposed a hidden tax, holding back the nation and the economy.
 Farmers for example could only reach a small local market because transportation costs and times were so extreme--a problem India faces today.

-Frequent signs, guidebooks and maps represented a tremendous first step and made it at least possible to go cross-country in an automobile.
-In 1919, it took a military convoy on the Lincoln Highway took 62 days to do it.
+In 1919, a military convoy on the Lincoln Highway took 62 days to cross the country.
 Soldiers endured choking dust, axle-deep mud, and crude wooden bridges that collapsed under them.
 But all those problems had a single solution: reinforced concrete.

-The "seedling miles" of concrete paving were a revelation to the public, especially with dust or mud at either end.
-They sparked widespread attention, prodding states into road construction and maintenance just as automobile ownership was taking off.
+The "seedling miles" sparked widespread attention, prodding states into road construction and maintenance just as automobile ownership was taking off.
 Car and truck registrations soared 18-fold, from 1.25 million in 1913 to 22.2 million in 1926.